iotaledger/iota-wiki/tutorials/pages/shimmerevm-dapp-voting.md

     }
 }
 ```

 To make things a little more human readable, add a function `winnerName` that returns the name of the winner:

 ```solidity!
 function winnerName() public view returns (bytes32 winnerName_) {
     winnerName_ = proposals[winningProposal()].name;
 }
 ```

 At this point, the basic functionalities of the smart contract are taken care of.
-However, you’d also need a few more functionalities to extend further, such as delegating votes and giving someone else the right to vote.
+However, you could also need a few more functionalities, such as delegating votes and giving someone else the right to vote.
 I have added those in the final code, so feel free to keep or remove them as you see fit.

 Here's the complete smart contract code:

 ```solidity!=
 // SPDX-License-Identifier: GPL-3.0
 pragma solidity >=0.7.0 <0.9.0;